 Rebecca has now started, and currently facilitates, a private online support group for women.
 Her message is clear: “You are not alone.”

 In order to reach a broader audience, Rebecca got a book deal with Rowman & Littlefield Publishing Company and authored “Beyond the Baby Blues: Anxiety and Depression During and After Pregnancy” in an effort to help other women, caregivers, families and members of the physical/mental healthcare community.
+The book is now in its second printing.
 She is currently represented by Renee C. Fountain of the Gandolfo Helin & Fountain Literary Management.

 Most of all, Rebecca is a lover; a nurturer; a dance-partier; a singer; and a mother who gives all of herself to her children and to her readers.
 She is a singer/songwriter and has played gigs as all around the Philadelphia area.
 And, she still believes in magic.